Kim is a holistic health coach and a toxic-free lifestyle consultant. She obtained her studies from the Institute for

 Pasta is a favorite staple among many people.
 Who doesn't like Italian food?
-However, if you're eating a gluten-free diet due to celiac disease, it can be difficult trying to give up pasta.
+However, if you're eating a gluten-free diet due to celiac disease or other reasons, it can be difficult trying to give up pasta.
 Luckily, you don't have to!

 There are healthier options for gluten-free pasta that you may have not heard of.
-Quinoa pasta and brown rice pasta are both a great alternative from the typical semolina-based pastas or whole wheat pastas.
+Quinoa pasta and brown rice pasta are both great alternatives from the typical semolina-based pastas or whole wheat pastas.

 Whenever I make a pasta dish, whether it's spaghetti or penne, I often use either quinoa or brown rice pasta.
 My family also appreciates how satisfying it is to eat pasta that incorporates both healthy and flavorful profiles.
 This is the kind of food that your body can get away with eating, and you don't have to feel guilty or deprived.

 You may be familiar with the tiny grain quinoa, a South American grain.
 Quinoa contains a high amount of protein and essential amino acids, and it's considered a super food by many.
 A good source of dietary fiber, quinoa is completely gluten-free, thus making it very easy to digest.
 You'll stay full longer and absorb more of the grain's nutrients.

-For all the hardcore Italian eaters, be rest assured knowing that the color and texture does not deviate far from semolina pasta.
+For all the hardcore Italian eaters, rest assured knowing that the color and texture does not deviate far from semolina pasta.
 Just make sure you cook it "al dente," which is slightly undercooked.

-My favorite brand is Ancient Harvest, which tastes as good if not better than the original wheat pasta.
-If you cannot find quinoa past in the store, you can order them in bulk on Amazon for a discounted price.
+My favorite brand is Ancient Harvest, which tastes as good as (if not better than) the original wheat pasta.
+If you cannot find quinoa pasta in the store, you can order it in bulk on Amazon for a discounted price.

-Quinoa is native to South America, a seed that provides a complete protein with all 9 essential amino acids.
+Quinoa is native to South America, and it's a grain that provides a complete protein with all 9 essential amino acids.